House Dems Summon Postal Leaders to Hearing on Mail Delays

 Earlier this month, Maloney's committee had invited DeJoy to appear Sept.
 17 at a hearing focusing on operational changes to the Postal Service that are causing delays in mail deliveries.

-But after Trump acknowledged in a Fox Business interview on Thursday that he’s starving the agency of money to make it harder to process an expected surge of mail-in ballots, the committee decided to move up their call for DeJoy’s appearance as well as the governing board chair.
+But after Trump acknowledged in a Fox Business interview on Thursday that he’s starving the agency of money to make it harder to process an expected surge of mail-in ballots, the committee decided to move up their call for the appearance of DeJoy’ well as the governing board chair.

 Funding a cash-strapped Postal Service has quickly turned into a top campaign issue as Trump presses his unsupported claim that increased mail-in voting will undermine the credibility of the election and Democrats push back.